owenthewizard/samotop/samotop/README.md

 - [ ] Antispam: reverse lookup
 - [ ] Antispam: DANE (DNSSEC) with UI - user verifies signatures
 - [ ] Privacy: Refuse unencrypted session
-- [ ] Privacy: Encryption at rests, encrypt e-mails, only the recipient will be able to decrypt
 - [ ] Privacy: Leave no trace, no logs, obfuscated file dates...
-- [ ] Integration: LMTP child process - can deliver to LDA using LMTP protocol over io with a child process

 ## Installation